 Next, take a look at the same data, encoded by color.
 In this case, the higher the sales, the darker the green.
 Now count how many seconds it takes you identify the three highest values:

 Much less time, right?
 This is the power of data visualization.
 The above image is called a highlight table, and as you can see, even the simplest forms of data visualization can lead to much shorter time to insight.
-You can easily create highlight tables in Excel or Tableau, and I have found they are a great way to introduce the power of data visualization.
-In the tips to follow, I will introduce more complex data visualizations and data-driven storytelling techniques that can be integrated more efficiently in Tableau, but many times, you have to start by helping your audience understand why data visualization plays an important role in analytics.
+You can easily create highlight tables in Excel or Tableau, and we have found they are a great way to introduce the power of data visualization.
+In the tips to follow, we will introduce more complex data visualizations and data-driven storytelling techniques that can be integrated more efficiently in Tableau, but many times, you have to start by helping your audience understand why data visualization plays an important role in analytics.